U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - True Companions: Several Bullets have this only in regards to each other, as they know that, to Overhaul, they're only tools.
 The exception to this is Rappa, who doesn't care for any of his fellow Bullets or Overhaul.

-- Undying Loyalty: With the exception of Rappa, all of them are willing to die in order to give Chisaki time to escape with all he needs, a sentiment he does not share in the slightest, but most of them don't mind.
+- Undying Loyalty: With the exception of Rappa, all of them are willing to die in order to give Overhaul time to escape with all he needs, a sentiment he does not share in the slightest, but most of them don't mind.

 - We Have Reserves: They're all willing to become Cannon Fodder if they have to.
-Of note, when two of the current members first appear, there is another mook in a double-pointed hat and plague mask who looks like he might be part of the group when the Eight Bullets appear, but is really just there to serve as a Human Shield and becomes Shigaraki's first on-screen victim of the full disintegrating effects of his Decay Quirk.
-Shin Nemoto and Rikiya Katsukame also end up ultimately serving this fate as fuel for Chisaki's One-Winged Angel forms.
+Of note, when two of the current members first appear, there is another mook in a double-pointed hat and plague mask who looks like he might be part of the group when the Eight Bullets appear, but is really just there to serve as a Human Shield and becomes Shigaraki's first onscreen victim of the full disintegrating effects of his Decay Quirk.
+Nemoto and Rikiya also end up ultimately serving this fate as fuel for Overhaul's One-Winged Angel forms.
 It seems like if somebody dies in the hierarchy, someone new just takes their place to fill the vacancy.

 Debut: Chapter 125 (Manga), Episode 62 (Anime)